alphagov/forms/design/features/user-management/editor/readme.md

 - Added a link to view members of the group

 **View or edit members of this group**
-- Added a HTML page to show a list of users.
+- Added a HTML page to show a list of users who belong to the group.

  **Task list page-trial group**
-- Using the same task list page and only changing the content for Make your form live.
+- Using the current task list page and only changing the content for "Make your form live" task.

  **Task list page-active group**
-- Using the same task list page and only changing the back link to "back to <name of group> " and content for "Make your form live"
+- Using the current task list page and only changing the back link to "back to <name of group> " and content for "Make your form live" task.

 ## Designs